ucbds-infra/otter-grader/CONTRIBUTING.md

 python3 -m test
 ```

-To run the tests for a specific tool, add the command-line path for that tool to the command.
+To run the tests for a specific tool, add the subcommand for that tool to the command.
 For
 example, to run the tests for `otter assign`, run

 ```